 Laboratory equipment and techniques used though, are equally sufficient.
-PGS If desired, can also be used for screening of a donor in egg donation process.
+PGT-A If desired, can also be used for screening of a donor in egg donation process.
 Sex selection in Greece for family balancing is not allowed.

-PGS applies the technology from PGD to screen embryos for aneuploidy.
-The goal is to identify chromosomally abnormal embryos, so they will not be transferred leaving only normal embryos to be transferred, in the attempt to achieve a successful pregnancy.
+PGT-A applies the technology to screen embryos for aneuploidy.
+The goal is to identify and eliminate chromosomally abnormal embryos, leaving only normal embryos to be transferred in the attempt to achieve a successful pregnancy.

 Repeated implantation failure